Norway's Poised for Alpine Skiing Victories in Pyeongchang

 Unsurprisingly given her form, Shiffrin is odds-on favourite to win gold on the Giant Slalom too.
 However, William Hill is not as confident in her for this as for the Slalom, with odds of 6/4.
 A trio of skiers are tied in place as second favourite – Italy’s Federica Brignone, France’s Tessa Worley, and Germany’s Viktoria Rebensburg.
 The bookmaker is offering 5/1 odds for each one.
 If we had to pick one it would be Worley, who claimed the most recent victory in the Giant Slalom in Lenzerheide.

-If you think you know which athlete will gracefully ski down the hill the fastest, then why not put on a bet with with one of the top online sites for skiing betting.
+If you think you know which athlete will gracefully ski down the hill the fastest, then why not put on a bet with with one of the top online betting sites.
 If you join now, William Hill will give you a £30 free bet when you make a bet of just £10.

 Gallops, Trots, Greyhounds & More - Join Now